DrAdamRoe/cloud-variations/README.md

 Your flask app is now running on a computer in the cloud, but it is not accessible on the internet yet.
 The port we are running on, 5017, is not a standard port.
 Use ctrl+c to kill the process.

 What we will do next is set up our environment to run a web server on the public internet.
 So far, we have a Debian Linux operating system running on Google Cloud's infrastructure, and we have our code on it.
 A combination of steps is necessary to run our server.
-We'll have to install a few more things:
+You may have noticed the big red warning saying "do not do this in production, use WSGI instead.".
+That is what we'll do.
+To do this, we have to install a few more things:

 First, we need some system-wide build tools:
 > sudo apt-get install build-essential python3-dev